 Dr. Dimmig specializes in cataract and glaucoma surgery.
 He is performing premium intraocular lens surgery with the latest technologies that can limit need for glasses after cataract surgery.
-He has 15 years of experience with glaucoma surgeries, including canaloplasty, trabeculectomy, and glaucoma drainage devices.
-He is also performing MIGS (microinvasive glaucoma surgery), which are a variety of new procedures performed during cataract surgery to help lower intraocular pressure, including the iStent, and ab interno canaloplasty.
+He has 20 years of experience with glaucoma surgeries, including trabeculectomy and glaucoma drainage devices.
+He also performs MIGS (microinvasive glaucoma surgery) regularly with his cataract surgeries to help lower intraocular pressure including the iStent.

 In his spare time, Dr. Dimmig enjoys biking, skiing, and climbing.
 He and his wife Christy now spend most of their free time with their son, Bodie and daughter, Sela.